Auger-Aliassime beats top-seeded Tsitsipas to win 1st title

 ROTTERDAM, Netherlands (AP) — Felix Auger-Aliassime won his first career title at the ninth attempt, upsetting top-seeded Stefanos Tsitsipas 6-4, 6-2 in the Rotterdam final on Sunday to deny his opponent an eighth title.

-Victory came as a relief for the 21-year-old Canadian after losing his previous eight finals dating back to 2019.
+Victory at the indoor tournament came as a relief for the 21-year-old Canadian after losing his previous eight finals dating back to 2019.

+“It has not been the smoothest road since my first final,” Auger-Aliassime said.
+“It is an amazing day for me to get my first title and especially here.
+I played my first ATP main draw here a couple of years ago, so it is right I won my first title here.”

-The third-seeded Auger-Aliassime hit seven aces and won 93 percent of his first serve points, compared to just one ace for Tsitsipas.
+The third-seeded Auger-Aliassime hit seven aces and won 93% of his first serve points, compared to just one ace for Tsitsipas.

 The big-serving Greek was unusually poor on his serve with four double-faults and only 31 of 55 first serves landing in.
-His second serve let him down, too, and he won only 33 percent of points on it.
+His second serve let him down, too, and he won only 33% of points on it.

 It was Auger-Aliassime’s third win in eight matches against Tsitsipas, and he did not face a break point in a dominant performance where he broke Tsitsipas three times.